ros-navigation/docs.nav2.org/build_instructions/index.rst

 Docker
 ******

-The official Dockerhub entries are primarily for use in the Nav2 CI, but they may also be used for development use to get a docker image that tracks Nav2 ``main`` branch.
+The official Dockerhub entries are primarily for use in the Nav2 CI, but they may also be used for development.
+It is useful to have a docker image that tracks Nav2 ``main`` branch.
 The ``Dockerfile`` in the root of the repository is recommended for production use, set to your distribution of choice.

 It is though generally recomended to install Nav2 releases from the apt repository inside a container if you'd like to use our released binaries.